neshkeev/containers/dind/README.md

 The main differences from [the official one](https://hub.docker.com/_/docker) are:

-- docker compose is built in
+- docker compose is built in,
 - SSH server

 This image might come in handy in complex docker compose environments where a dedicated docker container needs to manage the other containers.
 The container can connect to the dind container through SSH and and execute docker commands.